Convex-Dev/design/papers/convex-whitepaper.md

 Convex uses cryptographic primitives for the following functions:

 * Digital Signature (Ed25519)
-  * For every Transaction submitted by a Client
+  * For every Transaction submitted by a client
-  * For every Block proposed by a Peer for consensus
+  * For every Block proposed by a peer for consensus
-  * For every Ordering constructed and shared by a Peer
+  * For every Ordering constructed and shared by a peer
   * For every Belief shared by a Peer on the gossip network
 * Cryptographic Hashes (SHA3-256)
   * For every Cell which forms part of a Decentralised Data Value, a hash of its byte encoding is computed for storage, identity, indexing and verification purposes.
 This is effectively equal to the VID.